Birkbeck, University of London: History of Art and Architecture

 This intensive one-year course offers you the opportunity to develop your understanding of the history of art and architecture.
 You will learn to critically analyse and interpret art objects and buildings, and will engage with the concepts, values and debates that inform the study and practice of the history of art.

 On this course, you will get the chance to study with internationally recognised experts.
 Our teaching staff are defining the field, conducting ground-breaking research in periods from medieval to contemporary, focusing on painting, sculpture, print culture, architecture, photography, digital art and museology.
 You will work closely with our staff while also benefiting from our diverse and vibrant student body of all ages and backgrounds.
 The teaching programme is enriched by museum and site visits, visiting speakers, screenings and opportunities to get involved as volunteers in research and community outreach activities.

 If you want to study history of art, or a similar course, at Master's level but have a first degree in another subject, then this programme can be used as a conversion course.
 You will acquire and develop skills and knowledge of the discipline up to final-year undergraduate level.
 And, by studying this course, you will be able to apply to Birkbeck's MA History of Art, MA Museum Cultures and other Master's programmes offered by the School of Arts.
 If you don't want to progress to a Master's degree, this course will help you continue your exploration of the history of art and architecture at a higher level.

-You also have the option to join our study trips, offered each spring.
+You also have the option to join our study trips.
 Cities visited in the last few years include: Florence, Paris, Venice, Vienna, Rome, Berlin and Moscow.

 This is an undergraduate-level qualification that will prepare you for postgraduate study.
 Graduate Certificates/Diplomas typically take one to two years to complete and are made up of two, three or four modules at final-year undergraduate degree level (worth 60, 90 or 120 credits).